yosuah/nd013-c6-control-starter/README.md

 in multiple successive stages.
 Finally a short evaluation is provided of the controllers.

 Video running at 2x the original simulation speed.

 ![Video of final controller scene](videos/control_success_small.gif)

 See the [video in higher quality](videos/control_success_small.mp4).
 Or check out another
 [video of what it was like when things did not really work as expected](videos/control_fail_small.mp4) .

+In order to see all changes I made compare it to the [last commit of the framework](https://github.com/yosuah/nd013-c6-control-starter/compare/78a74704cc25fcbe92e188eb0f3204832f8febd5...HEAD).
+All NOTE comments are by me (but TODO comments were already in the code).

 # Running